 Medicare provides federal health insurance coverage for people age 65 and up, or those with certain disabilities.1 But there are some things Medicare doesn’t cover, which is where Medicare Supplement Insurance plans, or Medigap policies, come in.
-As of 2018, 23.5% of Medicare enrollees owned Medigap policies.2 New Jersey is one of the top 20 states in Medigap policyholders, with over 464,000 in 2017.3
+As of 2019, about 14 million Medicare enrollees owned Medigap policies.2 New Jersey is one of the top 20 states in Medigap policyholders, with over 491,000 in 2019.3

 What Is Medicare?

 Original Medicare has two parts: A and B. Part A covers inpatient hospital care, care in a nursing facility, hospice care and some home health care.
 Part B covers outpatient care, doctor visits and prescribed medical equipment.
 Medicare doesn’t cover most prescription drugs.
 For drug coverage, you need to sign up for a separate Medicare Part D plan.
 Generally, you must have Medicare Part A and B to have a Medigap policy.

 Original Medicare doesn’t cover 100% of approved costs for care, and there isn’t an annual cap on how much you might have to pay.
 Medicare Supplement plans cover the “gaps” in Original Medicare.
 The amount of supplemental coverage varies by plan.
 Plan G, for instance, covers nearly all gaps.
 Other plans leave you to pay more out-of-pocket.